ctu-vras/rosserial_stm32/README.md

 3. Copy files `ros.h` and `STM32Hardware.h` to `Core/Inc`
 4. In your `.ioc` file under `connectivity` and select `UART2` and set DMA same as in the examplar file `g031_rosserial.ioc`
 5. Make sure your code implements iterrupt function void HAL_UART_TxCpltCallback(UART_HandleTypeDef *huart) same as in examplar file `main.cpp`
+6. When generating a code useing STM32CubeIDE, make sure you either generate `main.cpp`, if `main.c` keeps getting generated, you can simply copy changes into `main.cpp` and remove `main.c`